jeredm/Interview/README.md

 Here is a list of the problems:
 - Sliding sliding window to find sub string length

+# SortOrder
+Holds different sorting examples.
+Here is a list of the different sort options:
+- Quicksort

 # Tree
 Explores the Tree data structure.
 It focuses on a binary search tree.
 This tree has examples of: